 About The Videographer

-Robert Sitler is a Professor of World Languages & Cultures at Stetson and currently serves as Director of its Latin American Studies Program.
+Robert Sitler is a Professor of World Languages & Cultures at Stetson and currently serves as Director of its Latin American and Latino Studies Program.
 He is a lifelong environmentalist who first fell in love with springs learning to free-dive in Barton Springs in Austin while finishing his PhD in Hispanic Literatures at the University of Texas.
 He has enjoyed a multi-decade connection with numerous contemporary indigenous cultures in Latin America, the Maya in particular, a profound bond that has further heightened his appreciation of the natural world and clean water.
 In the 22 years that Robert has lived in DeLand, he has observed notable degradation in our local aquatic resources, and this Aquatic Gems exhibit aims to awaken public interest in establishing conservation measures to better protect these live-giving waters for future generations to enjoy.

 What kind of equipment do you use?